-The purpose of The Enquiry is: Α.
+A. The purpose of The Enquiry is:

-- To report the news of interest to the seminary 1. community. - To render through editorial comment its own 2. thoughtfully developed opinion on items of significance to the seminary community. - 3.
-To encourage and express varying opinions in the seminary community on significant items. - . sease en 4. o To encourage and publish a variety of literary - productions from the seminary community.
-5. To promote excellence in journalistic and literary service to the seminary community.
+- 1. To report the news of interest to the seminary community. - 2.
+To render through editorial comment its own thoughtfully developed opinion on items of significance to the seminary community. - 3.
+To encourage and express varying opinions in the seminary community on significant items. - 4.
+To encourage and publish a variety of literary productions from the seminary community. - 5.
+To promote excellence in journalistic and literary service to the seminary community.

-- B. The standards of The Enquiry are: - 1.
-To function within the seminary community.
+Β. The standards of The Enquiry are:

+- 1. To function within the seminary community.
 It is free to engage in creative discussion of ethical, moral and theological issues without fear of censorship. - 2.
 To maintain a wholesome balance between news, feature and opinion articles. - 3.
 To report news accurately, objectively and impartially. - 4.
 Not to suppress the fair expression of any significant opinion in the seminary community on any significant issue. - 5.
 Not to publish any materials which are obscene, libelous, or which deride any person because of his race, denomination, theological position or personal affairs.
-No personal reference of questionable propriety to any member of the seminary community will be published without permission of the individual.
-No reference of questionalbe propriety to any member of the seminary community will be published without prior consultation.

-6. With the exception of straight news stories and editorials reflecting the consensus of the editorial staff of The Enquiry, to require that all articles and letters be signed by the actual writer when they appear in The Enquiry.
+No personal reference to any member of the seminary community will be published without permission of the individual.
+No reference to any member of the seminary community will be published without prior consultation. - 6.
+With the exception of straight news stories and editorials reflecting the consensus of the editorial staff of The Enquiry, to require that all articles and letters be signed by the actual writer when they appear in The Enquiry.
 The editor, upon request will make available to any person the names of the actual writers of straight news stories and editorials reflecting the consensus of the staff.